 - Time saving tip: Don’t have time to make your own marinara?
 Use a jar of your favorite store bought!

-- Cover in boiling water – bring water to a boil (I use an electric kettle) then pour the boiling water over the cashews in a bowl or glass.
+- Cover in boiling water – pour boiling water over the cashews in a bowl or glass.
 Allow the cashews to soak at least 5 minutes.
 The longer they can soak, the softer they get.

 - Microwave – add just enough water to cover the cashews and microwave 2-3 minutes.
 Allow the cashews to sit in the microwave 5 minutes before carefully removing them (use oven mitts) to discard the water.